 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-How to apply for the Sainsbury's Bank Balance Transfer Credit Card Mastercard
+How to apply for this Sainsbury’s Bank deal

 If you’ve compared cards and want to apply, completing the secure online application form takes about 15 minutes.
 Before you apply, check that you meet the eligibility requirements and have the information and documents you’ll need to make the process as straightforward as possible.